dopeboy/dopeboy.github.io/_posts/2017-07-26-bot-for-a-cause.md

 Yep.
 Really.

-I'll write a Slack bot that does whatever you want it to do (within reason and subject to my discretion) if you make a $5000 tax-deductible donation to a non-profit that I love: ScriptEd.
+I'll write a Slack bot that does whatever you want it to do (within reason) if you make a $5000 tax-deductible donation to a non-profit that I love: ScriptEd.

 ## What is ScriptEd?